LksWlprn/Opus-Magnum-Philosophicum/README.md

 Universalism and incompatibilism share many counter-intuitive ethical consequences, making it highly improbable for these concepts to have any role in a hypothetical science of ethics.
 As a result, consequentialist-utilitarian ethics is way more persuasive.
-If both incompatibilism and universalism are true, then concepts such as blame, retribution, obligation, and responsibility are rendered incoherent.
+If both incompatibilism and universalism are true, then concepts such as blame, retribution, hate, obligation, and responsibility are rendered incoherent or unethical.
 Under universalism, obligation is untenable because obligation presupposes a relation between distinct individuals.
 If I inflict harm upon myself, I do not have an obligation to myself to cease my own suffering.
 But given that I am everyone, it follows that I cannot have obligations toward others, since there are no true "others" distinct from myself.
 But all the other listed concepts, blame, retribution, and responsibility, ultimately depend on the coherence of obligation.
 If no one has obligations, then it is impossible to blame anyone for harming another in the retributive sense, for the blamer and blamed are the same.